Unity-Technologies/com.unity.multiplayer.docs/docs/components/networktransform.md

 :::tip
 You can have multiple `NetworkTransform` components on child objects of your network object to synchronize individual positions of child objects.
 :::

+## Extrapolation

+When enabled, extrapolation estimates the time between when a tick advances in server-side animation and the update of the frame completes on the client-side.
+The game object extrapolates the next frame's values based on the ratio.
+For sequential missing frames, the extrapolation is reduced on a curve.
+For example: 0 is no extrapolation, .5 is evenly dampened, and 1 full extrapolation (extrapolates until the frame arrives or is destroyed due to disconnection).

+## Interpolation

+When enabled, indicates the calculated interval between receiving and updating the position between two positions.
+It smoothes positions through calculations, for example EnableRange allows the position to update and return without causing snapping.